sklrsn/Gamestore/readme.md

 ### RESTful API

-- Implement Restful API for all services even for internal templates and views
+- Implement Restful API for important services.
 - Versioning support to be provided in the API

 ### Own game